Here’s What You Can Do

 One of the most serious complications with full dentures is prosthesis fracture.
 This is what it’s called with dentures broke in half.
 It is more common with the top denture but does occur with the bottom denture as well.
-Not only does a broken denture make everyday tasks such as chewing, eating, swallowing and talking unnecessarily difficult, it can also be embarrassing.
-After all, your dentures will always break into pieces at the worst possible time.
-It could be a big presentation at work, a first date or a social occasion with a big photo-opportunity – whatever the circumstances; you can guarantee that you are going to need your denture repaired quickly.
+Not only does a broken denture make everyday tasks such as chewing, eating, swallowing, and talking unnecessarily difficult, it can also be embarrassing.
+After all, it may seem as though your dentures always break into pieces at the worst possible time.
+It could be a big presentation at work, a first date, or a social occasion with a big photo-opportunity – whatever the circumstances; you can guarantee that you are going to need your denture repaired quickly.

 Replacement Options For If Your Dentures Broke in Half

-Is there an emergency broken denture repair in Lincoln, NE?
+Is there an emergency broken denture repair center in Lincoln, NE?

 What does a broken denture repair cost?

 Every broken denture is unique.
-If your dentures broke in half, please set up a consult appointment at Northstar Dental and we would be more than happy to discuss a treatment plan and your possible investment.
+If your dentures broke in half, please set up a consultation appointment at Northstar Dental.
+We would be more than happy to discuss a treatment plan and your possible investment.

 Are there permanent dentures?

 While removable dentures certainly have their benefits, we at Northstar Dental know that some patients would prefer to have a more permanent denture.
-This is why we offer implant retained dentures and the best alternative to dentures: non-removable Hybrid Prosthesis.
-If you are interested in learning more about your teeth replacement options with permanent dentures or TEETH-in-ONE-DAY options, please call us to set up a consult appointment.
+This is why we offer implant retained dentures, an excellent alternative to dentures.
+This option is called a non-removable Hybrid Prosthesis.
+If you are interested in learning more about your teeth replacement options with permanent dentures or TEETH-IN-ONE-DAY options, please call us to set up a consultation appointment.